montimaj/CRYPTO/README.md

 # CRYPTO
-A project on symmetric-key cryptography using column transposition method
+A project on symmetric-key cryptography using columnar transposition method